Dixie Mafia

+It is now a general term for independent gangs and criminal networks composed of white southerners who engage in a variety of criminal activities, from drug dealing, pimping, gambling, robberies and burglaries to contract killings.

 Early days

-Beginning in the late 1960s, the Dixie Mafia began working as a loosely knit group of traveling criminals performing residential burglary, robbery, and theft.
-The gang did not function with a set chain of command, but was led by whoever had the most money.
+Beginning in the 1960s, the Dixie Mafia began working as a loosely knit group of traveling criminals performing residential burglary, robbery, and theft.
+The gang did not function with a set chain of command, with the concept that whoever made the most money deserved to be boss.
 Despite the informal structure, the Dixie Mafia had one rule that members were expected to obey: "Thou shall not snitch to the cops".

-Unlike members of the American Mafia, the members of the Dixie Mafia were not connected by family or country of origin.
+Unlike members of the American Mafia, the members of the Dixie mafia were not connected by family or country of origin.
 They were loosely connected individuals of many nationalities with a common goal—to make money and wield control over illegal moneymaking operations by any means, including influence peddling, bribery of public officials, and murder.

 The gang became known for carrying out contract killings, particularly against former members.
 During its peak, from the early 1960s to the late 1980s, dozens of people were murdered (usually shot) by its members.
 Victims were most often murdered because they testified, or threatened to testify, against fellow members.

 "The Strip" in Biloxi, Mississippi, was home base for the Dixie Mafia, and Mike Gillich, Jr., was the group's unofficial but de facto kingpin.
 Of Croatian descent and from a large, poor family, he had raised himself in the city's Point Cadet section to become a wealthy entrepreneur along "The Strip".
 He owned a string of motels and nightclubs that doubled as strip joints and gambling dens, as well as a bingo parlor.
 He was known and trusted by almost every member of the Dixie Mafia, especially those who trusted no one else.
 In the words of one investigator of the Sherry murders, "Mr. Mike runs the criminals' post office.
 He's their banker."